Shahi Pulao Recipe

 The cooking time and water-to-rice ratio for brown rice differ significantly from those for white rice.
 If you prefer to make this recipe with brown rice instead of white rice, use 2 ยฝ cups of water per cup of rice and cook the rice, covered, on low heat for 40-45 minutes.

-Ghee and yogurt are two non-vegan ingredients in this recipe.
+Ghee, yogurt, and milk are the non-vegan ingredients in this recipe.
 You can substitute ghee with any cooking oil and yogurt with any vegan yogurt to make this recipe vegan-friendly.
+Also, make sure to soak the saffron in water instead of milk.

 Serving Suggestions